background

 The partial divestiture, where eBay retained a 30% stake to participate in the potential upside of Skype, proved to be a profitable decision after Microsoft’s buyout of Skype in 2011 for $8.5 billion.

-The outcome? eBay obtained a net gain of $1.4 billion from the transaction, reflecting the inherent unpredictability of M&A.
+The outcome: eBay obtained a net gain of $1.4 billion from the transaction, reflecting the inherent unpredictability of M&A in investment banking.

-The investment banking division (IBD) of most firms are organized into product groups and industry coverage groups:
+The investment banking division (IBD) at most firms are organized into product groups and industry coverage groups:

 Product Groups Industry Groups